Religious Exemption From Compulsory Attendance

 1. Any pupil who, together with his parents, by reason of bona fide religious training or belief is conscientiously opposed to attendance at school.
 For purposes of this subdivision, "bona fide religious training or belief" does not include essentially political, sociological or philosophical views or a merely personal moral code; and..."

 How do I request a religious exemption for my child?

-STEP 1: Write a letter to the Loudoun County School Board Chairman, c/o Tamara Christman, Pupil Services Coordinator, containing the following information:
+STEP 1: Write a letter to the Department of Pupil Services, attn: Religious Exemption, c/o Tamara Christman, Pupil Services Coordinator, containing the following information: